 Birdoswald Bunkhouse is a 17th century farmhouse built into the remains of Birdoswald Roman Fort on the best preserved stretch of Hadrian’s Wall.
 Set within an English Heritage estate, the bunkhouse is an ideal base for wild walks with breathtaking views and discovering the area’s Roman heritage.
 The bunkhouse provides group accommodation for groups of between 15 and 37 people, with seven bedrooms, a large farmhouse kitchen and a dining room with views over the fort.

 Firs Edge, The Firs, Alston, Cumbria, CA9 3RW

 On the very eastern edge of Cumbria, nestled in the North Pennines and within the historic town of Alston, is Alston Youth Hostel.
-Not only is the hostel about halfway on the very popular Coast to Coast (C2C) cycle route but it is also located directly on the Pennine Way!
+Not only is the hostel about halfway on the very popular Coast to Coast (C2C) cycle route but it is also located directly on the Pennine Way.
 The perfect stop-over for walkers and cyclists.
-You’ll receive a warm welcome (as warm as our large drying room!!) and hopefully see the resident red squirrels!
+You’ll receive a warm welcome, We’re also available for exclusive hire!

 Bunkhouses, camping barns and hostels in Northumberland, Country Durham and Tyne & Wear.